Raf-sns/Placido-Shop/READ_ME.txt

 Disclaimer :

-Special attention has been paid to the security of the application.

 This software is provided as is without any warranty.

 You can copy, modify and resell it provided you make the modified code public and accessible to everyone under the same conditions.